Transferring Bees From Nuc To Hive

 • Step-7 Now Transfer All The Frames: We have successfully transferred our first nuc frame into a 10-frame beehive.
 Do the exact same process for the entire remaining frames.

-Transfer the entire 5-frame whatever your nuc has into your beehive by exactly the same process.
-Just make sure no frame collapse or even touches the frame that contains the queen bee.
+Transfer the entire 5-frame, whatever your nuc has, into your beehive by the same process.
+Just make sure no frame collapses or even touches the frame that contains the queen bee.

 The entire process should be done very slowly and very carefully.
 Make sure you keep calm for the entire time.